What is music therapy?

 scientific research.
 Music Therapy is the clinical use of musical activities to achieve specific

 therapeutic objectives for individuals who suffer from mental disorders.
 A music therapist might

 use music for medicinal purposes, such as helping patients express emotions through songwriting,

 playing an instrument, listening to music, and composing songs through a musical instrument.

 You do not need musical talent to participate.
-There is a long list of advantages of music therapy including, psychological, emotional, physical rehabilitation, spiritual, cognitive, and social reasons.
-A shortlist of advantages include:
+A long list of music therapy’s advantages includes psychological, emotional, physical rehabilitation, spiritual, cognitive, and social reasons.
+A shortlist of benefits includes:

 – Reducing blood pressure

 – Helps patients pay attention to their thoughts and feelings

 – Muscle relaxation